STEAM, Robotics and Coding Support

 December 4th, 2024 & LHRIC

-Join LHRIC Model Schools and LEGO Education as we experience the power of purposeful play through hands-on learning experiences using the LEGO® Learning System.
-This session will focus on using SPIKE Prime & SPIKE Essential and give you the opportunity to explore standards-aligned lessons and activities while learning on how to implement within your programs.
-The workshop will be appropriate for Districts or Schools already implementing LEGO Education or looking to learn more for future implementations.
+LHRIC Model Schools and LEGO Education experienced the power of purposeful play through hands-on learning experiences using the LEGO® Learning System at the LHRIC's Active Learning Center in Harrison, NY.
+This session was focused on using SPIKE Prime & SPIKE Essential and allowed districts to explore standards-aligned lessons and activities while learning how to implement within programs.
+The workshop was designed for Districts or Schools already implementing LEGO Education and those looking to learn more about future implementations.

 STEAM Playdate offers educators ‘aha!’ moments and a student view of discovery and learning